-RULESAnyone can join the Ride as long as they abide by the following rules: No alcohol or drugs No patches Must have motorcycle of 250cc or greater Must follow the instructions of the Patriots who are assisting with the safety of the ride in a volunteer capacity Must agree to the pledge that ‘wearing a white ribbon is a personal pledge never to commit, condone or remain silent about violence towards women’. x
+RULESAnyone can join the Ride as long as they abide by the following rules: No alcohol or drugs No patches Must have motorcycle of 250cc or greater Must follow the instructions of the Road Captains who are assisting with the safety of the ride in a volunteer capacity Must agree to the pledge that ‘wearing a white ribbon is a personal pledge never to commit, condone or remain silent about violence towards women’. x

 JOIN OUR MAILING LIST

 HELP PROMOTE THE RIDE

 We’d appreciate your help to promote the White Ribbon Ride to other riders.
 You are the people who know other riders.
 Please feel free to send them the link to this page or the facebook event page.
 You can order free White Ribbon Ride Posters and order ribbons and put them up in your town/city.